 “Where I Rest (My Bones),” 2018, was shot in my hometown, Columbia, SC.
 Creating the images was a physical and emotional challenge for me–I engaged with different elements of my childhood house, yard, and the surrounding woods, drawing upon memories from my adolescence.

 Skeptical of the idea of a “community,” I float quietly through the cities and towns I inhabit or visit, unsure of where I fit, always acting as the observer.
-Yet, even without an emotional connection to one place, I embody a multitude of passions and experiences, further complicating my identity and my journey to discovering where I belong.
+Yet, even without a strong emotional connection to one place, I embody a multitude of passions and experiences, further complicating my identity and my journey to discovering where I belong.

 What He Left behind

 “What He Left Behind,” 2017-present, is an ongoing project exploring the lingering pain that results from instances of sexual, physical, and emotional abuse in romantic partnerships.
-I use my own body as a tool in my art making process, engaging in ritualistic practices to physically express the abuse I have endured.
+I use my own body as a tool in my art-making process, engaging in ritualistic practices to physically express the abuse I have endured.
 By pushing myself to confront my past traumas, I begin the path toward healing and reclaiming my autonomy.

 “Reframing History,” 2016.